wsldl-pg/ArchW-docs/How-to-Setup.md

 >Arch.exe config --default-user {username}
     (setting to default user)
 ````
-If the defahttps://github.com/Daishin16/Collesureult user has not been changed(issue [#7](https://github.com/yuk7/ArchWSL/issues/7)), please reboot the computer or alternatively, restart the LxssManager in an Admin command prompt
+If the default user has not been changed(issue [#7](https://github.com/yuk7/ArchWSL/issues/7)), please reboot the computer or alternatively, restart the LxssManager in an Admin command prompt
 `net stop lxssmanager && net start lxssmanager`

 #### 3.Initialize keyring